traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### Borders...Borders...Borders..

+Open the `main.css` file.
+As you can see it's a blank slate.
+This is where we will be writing all our CSS.

-Before we define any additional CSS settings let's turn on borders for all elements so we can clearly see their dimensions.
+Before we define any CSS settings specific to the design, let's turn on borders for all elements so we can clearly see their dimensions.

 ```
 * {